This old man has dumped the blog onto a website - please see

 If what you want from a holiday is rest, relaxation, secluded beaches, quiet tavernas and maybe just a little exploring to find them, the island caters for you.

+It should be mentioned at this point that the Greeks love kids so you'll be well looked after.
 If on the other hand, you want a wild time getting drunk and clubbing all through the night, you can do that too, in Laganas and Kalamaki, mainly.

 Making plans